-Standard 10.4.
 Facilities must have a policy that addresses whether and when to induce fetal demise.

-Recommendation 10.4.1.
-When induced fetal demise is used, it should be provided through a standard protocol.(1-8)
+When induced fetal demise is used, it should be provided through a standard protocol.(2-9)

-Standard 10.5.
 Evidence-based regimens of medication abortion must be used.

-Recommendation 10.5.1.
-Mifepristone 200 mg followed in 24 to 48 hours by repeat doses of misoprostol should be used, when available and feasible.(9-12)
+Mifepristone 200mg followed in 24 to 48 hours by repeat doses of misoprostol should be used, when available and feasible.(10-13)

-- Option 10.5.1.1.
-Simultaneous or short interval administration of mifepristone and repeat doses of misoprostol may also be used.(13) - Option 10.5.1.2.
-Repeat dosing of misoprostol may also be used alone.(14) - Option 10.5.1.3.
-Oxytocin may be used according to a protocol.
+Option 11.5.1.1 Simultaneous or short interval administration of mifepristone and repeat doses of misoprostol may also be used.(14)

+Option 11.5.1.2 Repeat dosing of misoprostol may also be used alone.(15)

+Option 11.5.1.3 Oxytocin may be used according to a protocol.

-Option 10.5.1.4.
-Osmotic dilators may be useful at later gestations.(15-17)
+Option 11.5.1.4 Osmotic dilators may be useful at later gestations.(16-18)

-Recommendation 10.5.2.
-Intraamniotic injection or instillation methods should be avoided as they are less effective and result in more complications than mifepristone-misoprostol or misoprostol-alone regimens.(18)
+Intraamniotic injection or instillation methods should be avoided as they are less effective and result in more complications than mifepristone-misoprostol or misoprostolalone regimens.(19)

-- Standard 10.6.
-Once regular contractions have been confirmed, patients must be observed by health care staff trained to monitor contractions and expulsion, and who can recognize emergent situations. - Standard 10.7.
-A trained clinician must be available from initiation of induction until post-abortion discharge. - Standard 10.8.
-Access to surgical management or appropriate referral must be available if surgical intervention is required. - Standard 10.9.
+Once regular contractions have been confirmed, patients must be observed by health care staff trained to monitor contractions and expulsion, and who can recognize emergent situations.

+A trained clinician must be available from initiation of induction until post-abortion discharge.

+Access to surgical management or appropriate referral must be available if surgical intervention is required.

 The facility and/or clinician should continue care of the patient until completion of the abortion or transfer of care to an appropriate provider is made.

 Discussion: Evidence-based regimens for later medication abortion are difficult to compare.
 Mifepristone increases the efficacy and decreases the total time and doses needed for misoprostol to cause pregnancy expulsion.
 Misoprostol dosing can be repeated until expulsion with no limit on the number of doses.
-For abortion over 12 weeks LMP, the WHO recommends a regimen of mifepristone 200mg orally followed in one to two days by misoprostol, 400mcg buccally, vaginally, or sublingually every four hours until pregnancy expulsion.(19) The dosage of misoprostol may be adjusted as the pregnancy progresses or with previous cesarean section; however, when those adjustments need to be made is not well established.
-The risk of uterine rupture during later medication abortion with misoprostol may be significantly increased for patients with two or more previous cesarean sections, however, the absolute risk remains low.(20) The risks should be balanced with alternative procedures for later abortion.
+For abortion over 12 weeks LMP, the WHO recommends a regimen of mifepristone 200mg orally followed in one to two days by misoprostol, 400mcg buccally, vaginally, or sublingually every four hours until pregnancy expulsion.(20) The dosage of misoprostol may be adjusted as the pregnancy progresses or with previous cesarean section; however, when those adjustments need to be made is not well established.
+The risk of uterine rupture during later medication abortion with misoprostol may be significantly increased for patients with two or more previous cesarean sections, however, the absolute risk remains low.(21) The risks should be balanced with alternative procedures for later abortion.

-Caution should be used with osmotic dilators in the second trimester as they may prolong the induction time.(15-17)
+Caution should be used with osmotic dilators in the second trimester as they may prolong the induction time.(16-18)

 Induced fetal demise should be provided using an evidence-based regimen.
-A sample protocol for digoxin injection is available at https://members.prochoice.org.
-Intraamniotic or intrafetal digoxin may be used.(21) Intracardiac potassium chloride or lidocaine may also be used.(6-8) Injections may be done either transabdominally or transvaginally.(22)
+A sample protocol for digoxin injection is available on NAF's members-only site at https://members.prochoice.org.
+Intraamniotic or intrafetal digoxin may be used.(22) Intracardiac potassium chloride or lidocaine may also be used.(7-9) Injections may be done either transabdominally or transvaginally.(23)